 Here are seven of the best ways to hedge your portfolio against inflation:

 Inflation is typically regarded as a negative for stocks, as it increases companies’ borrowing and production costs, further discounts future earnings, and ultimately leads to lower expected earnings growth.
 If the earnings of US companies are expected to shrink, investments that exclude domestic companies (i.e Ex-US funds) can hedge a predominantly US portfolio and capture potential returns from worldwide markets where inflation may not be as high.

 Per the theory of diversification, the less correlated two investments are, the more they can protect investors from downside risk.
 A portfolio’s overall volatility can potentially be limited by expanding the variety of investments in a portfolio.
 While diversification is typically approached in terms of asset classes, it also applies geographically.
-In this case, increasing exposure outside of the US could make for an effective hedge against domestic inflation.
+In this case, increasing exposure outside of the US could reduce home country bias and make for an effective hedge against domestic inflation.